 Risk Assessment training:

-“Risk assessment for managers” training workshops are available (for Heads, Bursars, Business Managers etc) – please contact firstname.lastname@example.org for details on how to book.
-Schools can also request specific RA training workshops for their own establishment, perhaps as part of a PD day or twilight session from Nina – these can be tailored to your own needs, as you may have a specific subject you want to go through, or train a lot of people at once.
+“Risk assessment for managers” workshops are available (for Heads, Bursars, Business Managers etc) – please contact firstname.lastname@example.org for details on how to book.
+Schools can also request specific Risk assessment training workshops for their own establishment, perhaps as part of a PD day or as a twilight session from Nina – these can be tailored to your school, as you may have a specific subject you want to go through, or train a specific group of people at once.